By A.Sherrod Blakely

 Arroyo had four points, three rebounds and two assists while playing just over 15 minutes.

 His assists numbers would have been higher if some of his open teammates didn't miss open jumpers or point-blank lay-ups.

 "I was just trying to do my job out there," Arroyo said.
 "Stay aggressive, stay solid and make the right plays on offense and defense, be as helpful as I could be."

 And unlike the Celtics point guards in the past couple of years, Arroyo brings a resume that speaks volumes about his ability to not just fit in, but be one of the team's veteran leaders.

 "As a point guard, you are automatically thrust into a leadership role because you are out there calling plays, at the top of the ball," Pierce said.

-And it is a role that Arroyo does not shy away from even as he continues to learn the ins and outs of playing for the Celtics.
+And it's a role that Arroyo doesn't shy away from, even as he continues to learn the ins and outs of playing for the Celtics.

 "It's my job to control the tempo out there," Arroyo said.
 "Get guys involved, get them in the right spots.
 But myself, I'm trying to learn the plays as it is.
 Hopefully by Friday I'll be much better.
 I try not to put a lot of pressure on myself and take it day by day."

 So far, his first game with the Celtics was a huge success.